Skip to content

 Readers will be chosen just before the play reading begins and will be cast by those who show up and express an interest in being involved.
 Some roles may be double cast.

-PDF copy for download or reading on your device.
+PDF copy of Our Town for download or reading on your device.
 Limited print versions will be available

 This event is being led by Allan Morgan, Senior Artist in Residence and Vancouver theatre scene stalwart.
 We’d love to see you there!